 Some businesses are already feeling that pain.
-ONG Party Rentals has suffered a significant decline in sales in the past few months, according to Jose Figueroa, an employee at the East Harlem store.
-He said he worries that if the economy slows further, customers will cut back spending on parties in order to pay for essentials.
+According to Jose Figueroa, an employee at the East Harlem store, ONG Party Rentals has suffered a significant decline in sales in the past few months.
+He said he worries that customers will cut back on parties to pay for essential goods if the economy slows further.

 “Inflation has gone up, food has gone up, you buy food primarily, rent keeps going up everywhere,” Figueroa said.

 Apart from the jump in January, retail sales have been trending down in recent months.
 The recent monthly swings in retail sales may be partly the result of seasonal patterns and unusual weather, economists said.
 Before January, in December and November, retail sales were falling.
-A trend from November to February shows consumers are pulling back their spending in retail sales even though there was a spike in January.
+A trend from November to February shows consumers are pulling back their spending in retail sales despite a spike in January.

-Christopher Low, an economist at FHN Financial, pointed to auto sales as an example of how weather patterns are affecting retail sales data.
+Christopher Low, an economist at FHN Financial, pointed to auto sales as an example of how weather patterns affect retail sales data.

 “Auto sales were low in February but rose twice as much in January,” Low said.

-Looking at the two months together, the data suggests that weather played a factor in shifting spending patterns from January to February, Low said.
-Good weather in January meant that consumers could get to car dealers and were more likely to spend more than in the colder month of February.
+Low said that data from both January and February showed that weather played a factor in shifting spending patterns.
+He said that good weather in January meant that consumers could get to car dealers and were more likely to spend more than in the colder month of February.

 The pullback means the Fed’s rising interest rates are cooling off the economy slowly.